memery1446/DexAggregator/README.md

                - Transaction signing tests
                - Message signing verification
                - Wallet error handling

+    Congratulations!

+    Now you are up and running with your clone of URDEX.
+As deployer you can execute swaps and watch the DEX work.

+    What's not complete is the TOKEN FAUCET.
+It can be removed for developers looking to expand on this base toward an actual blockchain.

+    ***Remember if you navigate to MY token faucet, the TK1 and TK2 addresses will not match your TK1 and TK2 deployment addresses.
+You will need to deploy your own Token Faucet for your addresses.
+Feel free to use my Token Faucet and URDEX to try things out.***

+    To clone and include the Token Faucet in your model, follow this link: https://github.com/memery1446/TokenFaucet

             \\\\\\\\\\\\\\\\\\\                                  ///////////////////
                                 <<< END OF STEP-BY-STEP GUIDE >>